FailAcademy/learning/adp-vancouver/_slides/week-08/03-mobile-databases.md

 AsyncStorage.setItem("key", JSON.stringify({ value: "Hey!" }));
 ```

-To lookup this value you must use the `key`.
+To retrieve this value you must use the `key`.

 ```js
 AsyncStorage.getItem("key"); // returns the string "{ value: 'Hey!'}"